MSP360 Products

 Access/secret (Legacy)

-The third option for the authentication type, Access/secret, is not recommended, as your access key will be displayed in your MSP360 Managed Backup account, which is not as secure as the other two authentication types.
+The third authentication type option, Access/secret, is not recommended.
+Your access key will be displayed in your MSP360 Managed Backup account, which is less secure than the other two.
 If you do choose this option, you need to enter your access and secret keys.

 After you choose the authentication type and enter the required information, press the “Next” button.